Armand Duplantis: 2019: Collegiate season at LSU, turning pro

 Duplantis enrolled at Louisiana State University in 2018.
 During his freshman year at LSU in 2019, Duplantis competed 10 times in the pole vault event.
 He set both the indoor and outdoor collegiate records, won indoor and outdoor SEC Championships titles, and won the NCAA Division I indoor title.
 The only defeat of his collegiate career came at the NCAA Division I outdoor championships when he took second place to Chris Nilsen.

 On 22 February 2019, day 1 of the SEC Indoor Championships at the Randal Tyson Track Center in Fayetteville, Arkansas, Duplantis set a new collegiate indoor record of 5.92 m to claim gold in the event.
 The previous record was 5.91 m set by Shawn Barber of University of Akron on 13 March 2015.
 In addition to the indoor collegiate record, it is an SEC championship meet record, world lead for 2019, Swedish record, and an indoor personal best.
-On 21 February 2020, Duplantis' indoor collegiate record was surpassed by Chris Nilsen when he jumped 5.93 m.
+On 21 February 2020, Duplantis's indoor collegiate record was surpassed by Chris Nilsen when he jumped 5.93 m.

 On 11 May 2019, Duplantis cleared 6.00 m at the SEC Outdoor Championships in Fayetteville, Arkansans., to set a new outdoor collegiate record.
 In the process, Duplantis helped LSU Tigers win its first SEC Outdoor Track and Field Championship since 1990 edging Florida Gators 105–95.

 In June 2019, Duplantis announced that he was turning professional, thereby forgoing his remaining NCAA eligibility.
 Duplantis could have turned professional in 2018, but one year of university at LSU was agreed between the LSU coaches and his parents.

 Professional career

 2019–2020: World championship silver medalist, first and second world records

 Duplantis jumps 6.00 m at 2019 Finland-Sweden International in Stockholm, Sweden.

 On 24 August 2019, Duplantis cleared to equal his season's best to take gold in the Finnkampen (an annual international athletics competition between Sweden and Finland) held in Stockholm, Sweden as hosts Sweden beat Finland in both the men's and women's competition.
-Duplantis' 6.00 m vault broke the competition record of 5.85 m held by Patrik Kristiansson since 2002.
+Duplantis's 6.00 m vault broke the competition record of 5.85 m held by Patrik Kristiansson since 2002.
 His teammate Melker Svärd Jacobsson came in second with a clearance of 5.36 m.

 On 1 October, Duplantis placed second at the 2019 IAAF World Championships in Doha, Qatar, clearing on his third attempt.